 Another area of improvement Public Works has been participating in is the Land Use Review process.
 This process requires the participation of the Division of Public Works, the Law Office, and the Environmental, Health, Safety, Land & Agriculture Division.
-When the Nation receives, or purchases land within the reservation boundaries, the land needs to be evaluated and processed for use.
-The process is complicated and not well understood often resulting in contention and blaming.
-General Manager, Mark Powless, asked attorney Krystal John to facilitate the redevelopment of this process.
-The purpose was to create a process that is easy to understand and assigns clear responsibility for the required actions.
-While we are only part way through the process, Krystal's efforts have brought clarity.
+It feels like we are nearing the end of this process and may be substantially complete by the end of the fourth quarter.